Entry requirements

 How long study takes

-The minimum time to complete this qualification is seven months and must be completed within 13 months to meet the requirements of the regulatory bodies.
+The minimum time to complete this qualification is seven months and must be completed within 13 months.

 Prior learning, experience and clinical exposure will help with the self-directed learning portion, so you may find that you require fewer self-directed hours than that specified here.
 This is perfectly admissible, but a pass in all summative assessments must be achieved in order to be awarded a pass in the overall module/qualification.